-6. Statement of particulars under Sections 134(3)(q) and 197(12) of the Companies Act, 2013
+15. Statement of particulars under Sections 134(3)(q) and 197(12) of the Companies Act, 2013

-Status

-Number of times

-No. Particulars if total remuneration of the Director is considered if total remuneration of the Director excluding variable pay and commission is considered

-i) Ratio of the remuneration of S A Shah 0.49 0.45

-each Director to the median remuneration of the employees of the Company for the financial year A R Jadeja 0.62 0.66

-S Mahalakshmi 0.49 0.55

-R Kumar 0.04 0.00

-part of the year

-ii) %

-remuneration of each of the Directors, the Chief Financial S A Shah 8

-Officer, the Chief Executive A R Jadeja (5)

-Officer, the Company Secretary or the Manager, if any, in the financial year S Mahalakshmi (13)

-Managing Director

-, R Kumar -

-Company Secretary

-A T Mankodi -

-iii) Percentage increase in the median remuneration of employees in the financial year 3.14%

-iv) Number of permanent employees on the rolls of Company 15

-v) Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration about 3%. ey Managerial Personnel and

-vi) Affirmation that the remuneration is as per the Remuneration Policy of the Company It is affirmed that the the Company. remuneration is as per the Remuneration Policy of
+Status Number of times No. Particulars If total remuneration of the Director is considered If total remuneration of the Director excluding variable pay and commission is considered i) Ratio of the remuneration S A Shah 0.38 0.38 of each Director to the median remuneration of the A R Jadeja 0.35 0.35 employees of the Company S Mahalakshmi 0.38 0.38 for the finacial year R Kumar 0.03 0.03 ii) Percentage increase in Directors % remuneration of each of the Director, the Chief Finacial S A Shah 0 Officer, the Chief Executive A R Jadeja (-28) Officer, the Company S Mahalakshmi 0 Secretary or the Manager, if any, in the finacial year Managing Director any, in the initiality out R Kumar - Company Secretary A T Mankodi iii) Percentage increase in the A I Markou 5.28% , median remuneration of employees in the financial year 5.2570 iv) Number of permanent employees on the rolls of Company 22 v) Average percentile increase already made in the salaries of employees other than Average increase for employees was abou or Key Managerial Per t 5.28%. sonnel and for other the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration There is no exceptior Personnel. nal increase in remunera tion of Key Managerial vi) Affirmation that the remuneration is as per the Remuneration Policy of the Company It is affirmed that the of the Company remuneration is as per th ne Remuneration Policy

-^{} Read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and forming part of the Directors' Report for the year ended March 31, 2018
+^{}Read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and forming part of the Directors' Report for the year ended March 31, 2019.